Accessing the Registry with PowerShell

 b) This is how you can get the same result as above, but using native PowerShell commands:

-Note 3: -ErrorAction SilentlyContinue suppresses the error message PermissionDenied to the SECURITY hive.
+Note 4: -ErrorAction SilentlyContinue suppresses the error message PermissionDenied to the SECURITY hive.
+It can be abbreviated to EA 4.

-Note 4: If you see 'SKC' it means SubKey count, and VC means Value count.
+Note 5: In other scripts if you see 'SKC' it means SubKey count, and VC means Value count.

 Using PowerShell to Search for Registry Entries